b08x/ohmannium/README.md

 An exercise in Configuration Management and Task Automation for an Audio Production workflow that comprises of FOSS applications on Linux based devices.

-Designed to be a flexible framework to manage a variety of tasks and configurations.
-Ansible is used for this purpose, and can be adapted in any number of ways accomdate.

 ### Setup

 [ArchLabs](https://archlabslinux.com/) is used as the base operating system.